Th3At0nic/Bike-Servicing-Management-API/README.md

 ## 💻 Live Deployment

-You can access the live API at: [Your Live API Link Here]
+You can access the live API at: https://bike-servicing-api-jade.vercel.app/

 ## 🛠 Technologies